By Sara Chaca

 - If you were EVER previously divorced or widowed, or even if you have always been single, you will need to obtain a Certification or Certificate (from your country of origin’s local government where you lived prior to moving to Ecuador), proving that you were previously divorced or widowed or have always been single (and are therefore eligible for marriage in Ecuador).
 Then, you will need to order EITHER an Apostille or a Double Legalization of that Certification (depending on whether your country of origin is an Apostille country for Hague Convention purposes or not), and that also generally needs to be ordered from the state or provincial government of your country of origin.
 Some nationalities are permitted to instead make and sign a notarized affidavit at their country’s Consulate or Embassy located in or nearest to Ecuador to affirm their current and past marital status, though that alternate possibility is on a case-by-case basis.
 Your Ecuadorian fiance’s cedula card, which shows proof of his or her lifetime marital status, is legally sufficient.

-- If you are not already a resident of Ecuador (either as a temporary or permanent resident), you will need to obtain either a 90-day tourist visa extension or a special 180-day tourist visa extension (over and above any free tourist visa of 90 days once in any 12 month period that is granted to any foreigner in their capacity as a tourist to Ecuador).
+- If you are not already a resident of Ecuador (either as a temporary or permanent resident), you will need to be on either an automatic 90-day tourist visa, a 90-day tourist visa extension, or any other type tourist visa extension as the Ecuadorian Immigration Ministry may allow (no other type tourist visa exists as of this writing but could always potentially be unveiled in the future).

 - Finally, your marriage ceremony in Ecuador must be performed at the office of the Registro Civil in Cuenca, Quito or Guayaquil, prior to being married in a Church or other venue, whether with or without a party or wedding reception.